 Example

+A strategy tolerates 8% drawdown before recovery.
 A prop account with a 5% maximum drawdown will terminate the account before recovery occurs.

 Psychological Pressure in Funded Trading